ROTI-GCV: Generalized Cross-Validation for right-ROTationally Invariant Data: Abstract

 \section{Abstract}

-Two key tasks in high-dimensional regularized regression are tuning the regularization strength for good predictions and estimating the out-of-sample risk.
+Two key tasks in high-dimensional regularized regression are tuning the regularization strength for accurate predictions and estimating the out-of-sample risk.
 It is known that the standard approach --- $k$-fold cross-validation --- is inconsistent in modern high-dimensional settings.
 While leave-one-out and generalized cross-validation remain consistent in some high-dimensional cases, they become inconsistent when samples are dependent or contain heavy-tailed covariates.
-To model structured sample dependence and heavy tails, we use right-rotationally invariant covariate distributions - a crucial concept from compressed sensing.
-In the common modern proportional asymptotics regime where the number of features and samples grow comparably, we introduce a new framework, ROTI-GCV, for reliably performing cross-validation.
-Along the way, we propose new estimators for the signal-to-noise ratio and noise variance under these challenging conditions.
-We conduct extensive experiments that demonstrate the power of our approach and its superiority over existing methods.
+As a first step towards modeling structured sample dependence and heavy tails, we use right-rotationally invariant covariate distributions --- a crucial concept from compressed sensing.
+In the proportional asymptotics regime where the number of features and samples grow comparably, which is known to better reflect the empirical behavior in moderately sized datasets, we introduce a new framework, ROTI-GCV, for reliably performing cross-validation under these challenging conditions.
+Along the way, we propose new estimators for the signal-to-noise ratio and noise variance.
+We conduct experiments that demonstrate the accuracy of our approach in a variety of synthetic and semi-synthetic settings.

-\section{Introduction}

-Tuning the regularization strength in penalized regression estimators is a fundamental technique for addressing overfitting in machine learning and data science, particularly important for modern high-dimensional datasets.
-In this work, we propose a new cross-validation technique, ROTI-GCV, for determining one of the most fundamental hyperparameters, the ridge regularization parameter $\lambda$, under a different model on the design $\bl{X}$.
-The classical approach for tuning $\lambda$ is $k$-fold cross-validation \cite{hastie01statisticallearning}, where the training data is divided into $k$ equally sized chunks (folds).
-A model is then repeatedly trained on all but one fold and validated on the remaining fold.
-The value of $\lambda$ achieving the best average validation performance is then selected.
-However, in high-dimensional settings where the dataset dimension $p$ scales proportionally with dataset size $n$, using a finite $k$ results in an inconsistent estimate of out-of-sample error \cite{rad2020scalable, wang2018approximate}.
-On the other hand, leave-one-out cross-validation (LOOCV, corresponding to $k = n$) and the lesser-known generalized cross-validation (GCV) remain consistent in some high-dimensional settings \cite{hastie2022surprises, atanasov2024scaling, pmlr-v130-patil21a}.

-The theoretical consistency of LOOCV and GCV in high dimensions has thus far been based on the assumption that the samples are independent and identically distributed (i.i.d.) draws from some fixed distribution of sufficient regularity, such as having light enough tails \cite{hastie01statisticallearning, atanasov2024scaling, pmlr-v130-patil21a}.
-These assumptions, however, do not always hold in practice.
-We show in this study that in settings where there is dependence across observations or that the data is heavy-tailed, LOOCV and GCV become biased.
-To address the limitations of i.i.d. assumptions, we propose modeling designs using an alternative random matrix ensemble.
-Instead of assuming the rows of our design to be i.i.d.~draws from a fixed distribution, we instead require that the singular value decomposition of the design $\bl{X}$ is \emph{right-rotationally invariant} (see Definition~\ref{def:riri}).
+\section{INTRODUCTION}